 January 2, 2019

-Craigavon, N.I., 2 Jan 2019 – Almac Group, the global contract development and manufacturing organization, is delighted to announce that they have brought online a second stream for High Throughput GMP Peptide manufacturing.
+Craigavon, N.I., 2 Jan 2019 – Almac Group, the global contract development and manufacturing organisation, is delighted to announce that they have brought online a second stream for High Throughput GMP Peptide manufacturing.

-The High Throughput GMP Peptide facility, based in Edinburgh, Scotland, manufactures neoantigen derived peptides for use in the production of patient specific, individualized cancer vaccines.
+The High Throughput GMP Peptide facility, based in Edinburgh, Scotland, manufactures neoantigen derived peptides for use in the production of patient specific, individualised cancer vaccines.

 Almac has been active in High Throughput manufacturing of neoantigen derived peptides – branded by Almac as NeoPeptides™ – for several years.
 The NeoPeptides™ facility underwent a conversion from non GMP to GMP through 2018 and has been operating in full GMP mode since September.
 The facility has undergone a successful MHRA inspection and has now moved into routine GMP supply.
 Demand for Almac NeoPeptides™ is growing strongly and, in response, the company has moved quickly to bring online a second GMP manufacturing line.